-Telling students not to plagiarize is important, but showing them how to avoid plagiarism and exactly what that means is often just as important.
 This presentation provides examples of what plagiarism is, how to avoid it, and how to write effectively using multiple sources.
-In addition, the presentation addresses common concerns such as the definition of common knowledge, how to avoid plagiarism when paraphrasing, and when and how often to cite.
+The presentation also addresses common concerns such as the definition of common knowledge, how to avoid plagiarism when paraphrasing, and when and how often to cite.
 The presentation can be customized according to discipline if desired.

 Chicago Style / Turabian

 This presentation explains when and how to correctly use Chicago/Turabian in a paper.
-The necessary components of a Chicago/Turabian style paper are detailed, as well as the requirements for each.
-These components include the title or cover page, the correct format for the body of a paper, how to properly use and cite quotations, the importance of integrating sources, the correct format for in-text citations, how to use headings, and how to properly format the bibliography.
+The necessary components of a Chicago/Turabian style paper are detailed, and include the title or cover page, the correct format for the body of a paper, how to properly use and cite quotations, the importance of integrating sources, the correct format for in-text citations, how to use headings, and how to properly format the bibliography.
 Example reference list entries of the most common types, including those for electronic sources, are included.
 A complete paper in Chicago/Turabian format is available as a handout.

 Communicating in the Business World

-In addition to summarizing the importance of effective business communication, this presentation provides a brief overview of business communication regarding the many categories that the topic encompasses.
-The presentation begins with a brief description of the benefits of effective business communication and how this task can be established.
-After these points, the focus of the presentation moves toward examples and tips for effective verbal and written business communication.
+This presentation begins with a brief description of the benefits of effective business communication and how this task can be achieved.
+The focus of the presentation then moves toward examples and tips for effective verbal and written business communication.

-Examples covered under verbal business communication include presentations, meetings, conferences, conversations and interviews.
-Formatting and tips for emails, letters, memos and executive summaries are included under written business communication.
-Handouts of sample formats for business emails, letters, memos and executive summaries are available.
+Examples of verbal business communication include presentations, meetings, conferences, conversations, and interviews.
+Formatting and tips for emails, letters, memos, and executive summaries are included under written business communication.
+Handouts of sample formats for business emails, letters, memos, and executive summaries are available.

 The conclusion of this presentation focuses on the positive impact effective communication can have on new professionals starting work in the business field.
 An individual reflection activity and a group writing activity are included as supplements for this presentation.